chronicweirdo/blog/2020/1_gesture_navigation_in_comic_books.md

 of implementation and testing, the project is a success and it is released [here](www).

-After implementing the reading and display of comic book files, which

 A very important part of the experience of reading comics on a web-app are the controls.
 They must be simple, minimalistic, and intuitive.
 It's also important for the controls to be adapted to the device used to read the comic.
 When on a mobile or tablet device, users interact with a web page using their finges, and there is already a natural array of gestures that get used everywhere, pinch gestures for zooming, panning for moving objects on screen.
 On a desktop computer, a mouse is used most of the time, sometimes the keyboard.
 I have implemented support for both kinds of devices and tested and tuned their usage over several weeks.

-In the end, the following functionality proved the required set for creating a good experience with the app:
+In the end, I have settled on the following functionality set as the optimum choice for creating a good experience with the app:

 - moving between pages and views: if the whole page fits into the screen, we move between pages; if the page is zoomed and does not fit, this gesture will take us to the next or previous part of the screen
-- zooming the image
+- zooming the image in and out
-- moving the image
+- moving the image, or panning, with your mouse or your finger
-- opening a menu
+- opening a menu for additional options

 ## Moving between pages and views (next/previous gestures)